You are here:

-Does the steam really affect the taste, quality or overall enjoyment of wine?
-Should I invest in stemless wine glasses for my restaurant or home?
-Are stemmed glasses better for tasting wine?
-We cannot answer these questions for you, however on your behalf we can suggest the differences between stemmed and stemless wine glasses and let you decide which glass you prefer.
+Does the stem affect the taste, quality or overall enjoyment of wine?
+Should I invest in stemless glasses for my restaurant or home?
+Are stemmed glasses better for tasting?
+We cannot answer these questions for you; however, on your behalf, we can suggest the differences between stemmed and stemless glasses and let you decide which glass you prefer.

 + Red wine is heated nicely by your hand (skin temperature) holding the glass.

-Both stemmed and stemless wine glasses are available for engraving, so you can personalise your glassware whether it has a stem or not!
+Both stemmed, and stemless glasses are available for engraving, so you can personalise your glassware whether it has a stem or not!

-We feel the on-going debate between stemmed and stemless wine glasses can be compared to siblings.
-They quarrel and argue with one another continuously, but on occasions they get on perfectly and can be seen sitting at the dinner table together.
+You can compare the on-going debate between stemmed and stemless wine glasses with siblings.
+They quarrel and argue with one another continuously, but they get on ideally on occasions and can be seen sitting at the dinner table together.

-All in all it is down to personal preference and which glass you prefer and enjoy serving wine or other drinks in.
-You may choose one type of glass over the other due to the occasion, for example whether it is a formal or informal event.
+All in all, it is down to personal preference and which glass you prefer and enjoys serving wine or other drinks in.
+You may choose one type of glass over the other due to the occasion, whether it is a formal or informal event.

-Some wine experts and sommeliers feel stemless wine glasses are a welcome addition to the glassware industry and have received great praise.
-Whereas others will argue that stemmed wine glasses are the best choice for enjoying wine to its maximum potential.
+Some experts and sommeliers feel stemless wine glasses are a welcome addition to the glassware industry and have received great praise.
+Simultaneously, others will argue that stemmed glasses are the best choice for enjoying wine to its maximum potential.

 If you feel passionate about one glass over the other, then please let us know.
 We are always interested to hear your views; you can contact us straight away via our Twitter page.
 If you have a reason not mentioned in the table above, let us know, and we might add it.